ivan-loh/pysqlcrypt/README.md

 ## Notes

-- For NVARCHAR compatibility, use `encoding="utf-16-le"`
+- Use `encoding="auto"` for mixed VARCHAR/NVARCHAR data
 - The `authenticator` parameter embeds additional context data for verification
 - Decryption auto-detects the version from the ciphertext header